maartene/CarParkEscape/NOTES.md

 - ✅ Refactor going down a stairs to also be an instruction

 ## Pomodoro 5: Three store garages
-- 🚧 Going down more than once
+- ✅ Going down more than once
+- ⚠️ Codewars test cases
 - ⚠️ Instead of Directions being a string ("D", "L", "R") what if they are in domain language instead?